nnikolash/go-coro/README.md

 Coroutine is executed until it releases control.
 It can be done by interrupting it using `ctx.Sleep()` or `ctx.SleepUntil()`.
 Creating task by `ctx.Go()` does not release control, so sometimes `ctx.Sleep()` in required in addition to `ctx.Go()` to not stall the program.
+After coroutine released control, it is paused until ready to be continued.

 ## Examples